Abstract

 The metacognitive interpretation of governance density rests on a structural observation: every governance constraint creates a mandatory point of organizational self-observation.
 Consider the mechanism.
 An approval gate forces at least two agents to examine a decision before it executes.
 An evidence requirement forces the acting agent to document the rationale and expected outcome, creating an artifact that can later be compared against actual results.
 A risk threshold triggers escalation, forcing higher-authority agents to examine decisions that individual agents might process automatically.
 A compliance check forces comparison of proposed actions against organizational policies, essentially asking: 'Does this action align with who we say we are?'

 Each of these mechanisms is a form of metacognition — the organization examining its own decision processes.
-The density D therefore measures metacognitive coverage over what the organization is actually about to do: the router's executable candidate set at time t.
+The observable D̂ therefore measures metacognitive coverage over what the organization is actually about to do: the router's executable candidate set at time t.
 This is not a metaphor but a formal correspondence with direct telemetry.
-In biological terms, D is the density of proprioceptive sensors in the organizational body.
+In biological terms, D̂ is the density of proprioceptive sensors in the organizational body.
 A human with no proprioception cannot maintain posture or coordinate movement because they have no awareness of their body's state.
-An agentic company with D = 0 cannot maintain organizational coherence for the same reason.
+An agentic company with near-zero coverage cannot maintain organizational coherence for the same reason.

 3.3 Dynamic Governance Density